repalash/xatlas.js/README.md

         ],
       })
 ```
-* Need to pass the `locateFile` parameter function to the `XAtlasAPI` constructor if the `wasm` file is renamed or is not available from the website root.
+* Need to pass the `locateFile` parameter function to the `Api` constructor if the `wasm` file is renamed or is not available from the website root.

 ### Building Web
 * Install emsdk and emscripten.